-1. Item 1 of the Agenda - Audited Financial Statements for the Financial Year Ended 31 May 2020
+1. Item 1 of the Agenda - Audited Financial Statements for the Financial Year Ended 31 May 2021

-This Agenda item is meant for discussion only as the provision of Section 248(2) and 340(1)(a) of the Companies Act 2016 does not require a formal approval of the shareholders for the Audited Financial Statements.
-Hence, this Agenda item is not put forward for voting.
+This Agenda item is meant for discussion only.
+The provisions of Sections 248(2) and 340(1)(a) of the Companies Act 2016 do not require a formal approval of the shareholders for the Audited Financial Statements.
+Hence, this item is not put forward for voting.

-2. Ordinary Resolution 5 - Non-Executive Directors' Fees
+2. Ordinary Resolution 3 - Non-Executive Directors' Fees

 Pursuant to Section 230(1) of the Companies Act 2016, the Directors' fees and benefits payable to the Directors of the listed company and its subsidiaries shall be approved at a general meeting.
-In this respect, the Board of Directors has recommended to the shareholders for approval on the fees payable to the Non-Executive Directors of the Company of RM440,388 for the financial year ended 31 May 2020.
+In this respect, the Board of Directors is recommending to the shareholders for approval to pay fees to the Non-Executive Directors of the Company of RM379,045 for the financial year ended 31 May 2021.

-3. Ordinary Resolution 6 - Directors' Benefits
+3. Ordinary Resolution 4 - Directors' Benefits

-The Directors' benefits comprise the meeting attendance allowance of RM416 per meeting and other benefits (car, fuel, driver, allowance and other emoluments) payable to the Non-Executive Directors ("NEDs").
+The Directors' benefits comprise the meeting attendance allowance and other benefits (car, fuel, driver, allowance and other emoluments) payable to the Non-Executive Directors ("NEDs").

 In determining the estimated total amount of benefits (excluding Directors' fees) for the NEDs, the Board considered various factors including the number of scheduled meetings for the Board, Board Committees as well as the number of Directors involved.
-The Board has recommended to the shareholders for approval on the Directors' benefits payable to the NEDs of up to RM60,000 from the date of the forthcoming Annual General Meeting until the next Annual General Meeting of the Company in 2021.
+The Board is recommending to the shareholders for approval to pay benefits to the NEDs of up to RM60,000 from the date of the forthcoming AGM until the next AGM of the Company.
+In the event the proposed amount is insufficient (due to more meetings/enlarged board size), approval will be sought at the next AGM for the shortfall.

-4. Ordinary Resolution 8 - Proposed Renewal of Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature
+4. Ordinary Resolution 6 - Proposed New and Proposed Renewal of Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature

-This proposed resolution, if passed, will allow the Group to enter into recurrent related party transactions of a revenue or trading nature with its related parties in accordance with the Main Market Listing Requirements of Bursa Malaysia Securities Berhad without the necessity to convene separate general meetings to seek shareholders' approval as and when such recurrent related party transactions occur.
+This proposed resolution, if passed, will allow the Group to enter into recurrent related party transactions of a revenue or trading nature with new and existing related parties in accordance with the Main Market Listing Requirements of Bursa Malaysia Securities Berhad without the necessity to convene separate general meetings to seek shareholders' approval as and when such recurrent related party transactions occur.
 This would reduce substantial administrative time and expenses associated with the convening of such meetings without compromising the corporate objectives of the Group or affecting the business opportunities available to the Group.
-This authority, unless revoked or varied at a general meeting, will expire at the next Annual General Meeting of the Company and is subject to renewal on an annual basis.
+This authority, unless revoked or varied at a general meeting, will expire at the next AGM of the Company and is subject to renewal on an annual basis.

-Further details relating to this proposed resolution are set out in the Company's Circular to Shareholders dated 29 September 2020.
+Further details relating to this proposed resolution are set out in the Company's Circular to Shareholders dated 30 September 2021.

-5. Ordinary Resolution 9 - Proposed Renewal of Authority for Share Buy-Back Mandate
+5. Ordinary Resolution 7 - Proposed Renewal of Authority for Share Buy-Back Mandate

-This proposed resolution, if passed, will empower the Company to purchase its own shares up to ten per centum (10%) of the total number of the total number of issued shares of the Company.
-This authority, unless revoked or varied at a general meeting, will expire at the next Annual General Meeting of the Company.
+This proposed resolution, if passed, will empower the Company to purchase its own shares up to ten percent (10%) of the total number of issued shares of the Company.
+This authority, unless revoked or varied at a general meeting, will expire at the next AGM of the Company.

-Further details relating to this proposed resolution are set out in the Company's Share Buy-Back Statement dated 29 September 2020.
+Further details relating to this proposed resolution are set out in the Company's Share Buy-Back Statement dated 30 September 2021.

-Ordinary Resolution 10 - Proposed Authority to Issue and Allot Shares pursuant to Sections 75 and 76 of the Companies Act 2016
+6. Ordinary Resolution 8 - Proposed Authority to Issue and Allot Shares pursuant to Sections 75 and 76 of the Companies Act 2016